emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/introduction.md

 In order to start building a smart contract you need to first properly setup your computer.

-In Axion, smart contracts are written using the Axion SDK which comes in two flavors: [Rust](../../4.tools/rs-sdk.md), and [JavaScript](../../4.tools/js-sdk.md).
+In Fermi, smart contracts are written using the Fermi SDK which comes in two flavors: [Rust](../../4.tools/rs-sdk.md), and [JavaScript](../../4.tools/js-sdk.md).

 ---